shrub4thedub/boxlang/SPEC.md

 ### Importing other files

 Use `import path/to/file.box` to pull in code from another file.
-Box derives a namespace from the filename—`util.box` becomes `util`.
+Box derives a namespace from the filename,`util.box` becomes `util`.
 Functions and data inside that file are then accessible as `util.fnname` or `util.block.field`.
 The imported file's `[main]` block is ignored.
 Re-importing the same path is a no-op, while namespace clashes raise an error.
 Only `.box` files are accepted.